Skip to main content

 • Learn the Local Laws- Determine if the divorce will be filed in a community property state or the majority of states with an equitable distribution approach where property acquired during a marriage in either or both spouse’s name is considered a marital asset subject to division in a property settlement agreement.
 Three exceptions are assets owned prior to marriage, gifts, and inheritances, unless commingled in joint accounts.

 • Prepare a Net Worth Statement– Tally up assets minus debts because an attorney will request a complete accounting of a couple’s separate and joint property.
-A form to calculate net worth can be downloaded from the “Resources” section of the Rutgers Cooperative Extension web site.
+Download this form to calculate net worth can be downloaded from the “Resources” section of the Rutgers Cooperative Extension web site.

 • Do Some Math– Consider carefully whether either spouse can afford to keep the family home following divorce, especially if it took two paychecks to qualify for the mortgage.
 Compare the costs of staying in the house (e.g., mortgage, insurance, property tax, utilities, yard work, and maintenance) with the cost of renting and one-time moving costs (e.g., moving van, security deposits, and utility hookups).